Rottweilers are a breed that is often misunderstood. People get confused about rottweiler relationship with children. Are rottweilers good with kids?

-The rottweiler is one of the best rottweiler breeds for a family with kids if you raise it right!
+The Rottweiler is one of the best rottweiler breeds for a family with kids if you raise it right!

 How to Train Rottweilers as Family Pet

-In order to train rottweilers as family pets, it is important to get them when they’re younger.
+To train rottweilers as family pets, it is important to get them when they’re younger.

 As rottweilers grow up, they can be difficult to control and train.
 Rottweilers should be trained as family pets from the beginning.

 When training rottweilers, you should make sure to use positive reinforcement with your rottweiler instead of negative reinforcement.
-Yes, Rottweilers Good with Kids If You Raise them Properly.
+Yes, Rottweilers are Good with Kids If You Raise them Properly.